jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

     Class = None

-  and the terminal still displays an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ but with a different message
+  and the terminal still shows an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ but with a different message

   .. code-block:: python